EnzymeAD/enzyme-explorer/README.md

 # compiler-explorer-docker

-Docker scripts and build script used to deploy enzyme explorer
+Docker scripts used to deploy enzyme explorer

+## How to run:

+`docker stack deploy -c docker-compose.yml enzyme_explorer`

+You might need to wait for the builder to download all the compilers and build Enzyme.